 The program is funded by the Clean Water Land & Legacy Amendment.

-Funding will be focused on lands within the Tullibee Refuge Lake watersheds although special project applications outside the focus area will also be accepted and evaulated for their potential to protect critical fish habitat.
+Funding will be focused on lands within the tullibee refuge lake watersheds although special project applications outside the focus area will also be accepted and evaluated for their potential to protect critical fish habitat.

 Aitkin County: Cedar Lake, Long Lake, Round Lake

-Cass County: Bass Lake, Cooper Lake, Deep Portage Lake, Girl Lake, Long Lake, Ten Mile Lake, Thunder Lake, Washburn Lake, Women Lake
+Cass County: Bass Lake, Cooper Lake, Deep Portage Lake, Girl Lake, Leech Lake, Little Boy Lake, Long Lake, Mann Lake, Roosevelt Lake, , Thunder Lake, Washburn Lake, Wabedo Lake, Woman Lake

-Crow Wing County: Big Trout, Borden Lake, Clear Lake, Crooked Lake, Kenny Lake, Lower Hay Lake, Ossawinamakee Lake, Pelican Lake, Roosevelt Lake, Star Lake, Whitefish Lake
+Crow Wing County: Big Trout, Borden Lake, , Crooked Lake, Island Lake, Kenny Lake, Lower Hay Lake, Ossawinamakee Lake, Pelican Lake, Roosevelt Lake, Star Lake, Whitefish Lake

-Hubbard County: Big Sand Lake, Eleventh Crow Wing Lake, Kabekona Lake, LaSalle Lake, Ninth Crow Wing Lake, Spearhead Lake
+Hubbard County: Big Mantrap Lake, Big Sand Lake, Eleventh Crow Wing Lake, Kabekona Lake, Ninth Crow Wing Lake, Spearhead Lake

 For questions, contact John Sumption, our Land Conservation Specialist (218-368-8304 or email@example.com).